Anterovium - Fotolia

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Use cases for cloud-based desktop management
+Use cases for desktop management tools in the cloud

 One more issue IT pros must consider is pricing.
 The initial cost of implementing on-premises desktop management tools is almost always significant because IT also has to purchase the software licenses it requires and the hardware to run the management tool.
 These are generally one-time costs, however.

-On the other hand, a cloud-based tool allows an organization to avoid the startup costs because the vendor takes care of all of the back-end infrastructure.
+On the other hand, a cloud tool allows an organization to avoid the startup costs because the vendor takes care of all the back-end infrastructure.
 The cloud provider will even guarantee that the software is installed correctly.
 The one area where costs can add up, though, is with the subscription fees IT must pay to use the service.
 In fact, cloud-based services almost always cost more than on-premises options in the long run, because of the ongoing costs.

 Windows desktop management is getting a makeover